 Welcome to the Trout Fishing Guide Victoria.
-Trout most commonly the rainbow and brown are an introduced species and probably the most targeted freshwater species in Victoria.
-They have beautiful distinctive colours and present terrific fighting qualities on light spin outfits and fly.
+Trout most commonly the rainbow and brown are an introduced species and arguably the most targeted freshwater species in Victoria.
+They have beautiful distinctive colours and terrific fighting qualities on light spin outfits and fly.
 Trout fishing is thriving and initiatives within Victoria are seeing these popular fish stocked by the thousands yearly.
 Check out the Trout stocking schedule.
-Most trout stockings occur before school holiday in many lakes and rivers across Victoria and Melbourne providing local with great fishing opportunities.
-There is also trout in the variations of Brook and tiger with encouraged programs to increase their numbers currently.
-Trout can be targeted by fly, lures, and bait but fly fishing a wonderful technique and art that many anglers will spend years trying to master.
+Most trout stockings occur before the school holiday in many lakes and rivers across Victoria and Melbourne providing locals with great fishing opportunities.
+There is also trout in the variations of Brook and Tiger with encouraged programs to increase their numbers currently.
+Trout can be targeted by flies, lures, and bait but fly fishing is a wonderful technique and art that many anglers will spend years trying to master.

 How to catch trout fishing in Victoria Guide

 Watch this video below of FishingMad walking you through setup and tips to land a trout of a lifetime